 - Identity achievement occurs when an individual has gone through an exploration of different identities and made a commitment to one.

 - Moratorium is the status of a person who is actively involved in exploring different identities, but has not made a commitment.

 - Foreclosure status is when a person has made a commitment without attempting identity exploration.

 - Identity diffusion occurs when there is neither an identity crisis or commitment.

 Researchers have found that those who have made a strong commitment to an identity tend to be happier and healthier than those who have not.
 Those with a status of identity diffusion tend to feel out of place in the world and don't pursue a sense of identity.

 In today's rapidly changing world, identity crises are more common today than in Erikson's day.
+These conflicts are certainly not confined to the teenage years.
+People tend to experience them at various points throughout life, particularly at points of great change such as starting a new job, the beginning of a new relationship, the end of a marriage, or the birth of a child.
 Exploring different aspects of yourself in the different areas of life, including your role at work, within the family, and in romantic relationships, can help strengthen your personal identity.

 Erikson, E.H.
 (1970).
 Reflections on the dissent of contemporary youth., International Journal of Psychoanalysis, 51, 11-22.